mikaelvesavuori/cloud-developer-basics/01-what-is-the-cloud/README.md

 Source code to follow along is available at [https://github.com/mikaelvesavuori/cloud-developer-basics](https://github.com/mikaelvesavuori/cloud-developer-basics).

-_This mini-course is not sponsored or connected to Google, other than us using their services._
+_This mini-course is not sponsored by or in any way connected to Google, other than us using their services._

 ---